gordanz/chapman/README.md

 # Chapman

 A Python library for creation, visualization and manipulation of Markov chains.
-An documentation page is at [gordanz.github.io/chapman](https://gordanz.github.io/chapman/)
+A documentation page is at [gordanz.github.io/chapman](https://gordanz.github.io/chapman/)

 ## Installation